JonathanDelaney/TryTrickThatThough/README.md

 ## Design and Creation

-For this project I had initially intended on creating an online multiplayer game but, in the end, ran out of time to implement the rest api to support this feature and had to settle for a local game to be played against the computer or a friend on the one device.
+For this project I had initially intended on creating an online multiplayer game but, in the end, ran out of time to implement the api.
 <br>
 <br>
 Tic-tac-toe had occured to me as being the easiest to create and one which would be ideal as a proof of concept.
 The addition of higher dimensions came as I developed the vector method for solving the game.
 This method allowed me to up the dimensions easily without adding much complexity to the code.
 I was also forced to use this method as I didn't want to use JS and flask could only return coordinates.